-- A. Provide pre-hospital emergency medical care and transport services at the advanced life support (ALS level in response to emergency medical calls within the City twenty-four (24) hours each day, seven (7) days a week, without regard to the patient's financial status, - B. Develop system status management and deployment plans specific to meeting the performance requirements of the City of Great Falls, continuously monitor the implementation of these plans and make necessary changes to the plans to meet system requirements; - C. Provide ambulances, as well as other vehicles, equipment, facilities, medical and other supplies (including fuel, lubricants, maintenance, insurance, appropriate vehicle permits, and repairs/replacements) that are used by Contractor as necessary for the provision of services required as part of this Agreement; - D. Furnish supplies and replacements for those used by the Contractor's personnel and provide replacement supplies used by Great Fall Fire Rescue when providing patient care and treatment; - E. Establish a recruitment, hiring and retention system consistent with ensuring a quality workforce of clinically competent employees that are currently certified, licensed and/or accredited, - F. Comply with all training requirements established by the State of Montana, and all applicable policies and provisions established by the Great Fails EMS Advisory Board, EMS System Medical Director, and EMS System Administrator, - G. Maintain neat, clean, and professional appearance of all personnel, facilities, and equipment, - H. Maintain a good reputation through ensuring courteous and professional conduct of office and field personnel; - Maintain good working relationship with law enforcement agencies, first-responder agencies, hospitals, healthcare providers and other system participants.
-This shall include working under the Incident Command System (ICS) and using the National Incident Management System
+- A. Provide pre-hospital emergency medical care and transport services at the advanced life support (ALS level in response to emergency medical calls within the City twenty-four (24) hours each day, seven (7) days a week, without regard to the patient's financial status; - B. Develop system status management and deployment plans specific to meeting the performance requirements of the City of Great Falls, continuously monitor the implementation of these plans and make necessary changes to the plans to meet system requirements; - C. Provide ambulances, as well as other vehicles, equipment, facilities, medical and other supplies (including fuel, lubricants, maintenance, insurance, appropriate vehicle permits, and repairs/replacements) that are used by Contractor as necessary for the provision of services required as part of this Agreement; - D. Furnish supplies and replacements for those used by the Contractor's personnel and provide replacement supplies used by Great Falls Fire Rescue when providing patient care and treatment; - E. Establish a recruitment, hiring and retention system consistent with ensuring a quality workforce of clinically competent employees that are currently certified, licensed and/or accredited; - F. Comply with all training requirements established by the State of Montana, and all applicable policies and provisions established by the Great Falls EMS Advisory Board, EMS System Medical Director, and EMS System Administrator;

-(NIMS) during all emergency incidents;

-- J. Establish and maintain a soft supplies exchange program with first-responder agencies, including Great Falls Fire Rescue.
-The Contractor will re-supply portable Oxygen to Great Falls Fire Rescue that was used during EMS incidents. - K Respond to City's written inquiries about service and/or complaints within five (5) business days of a written request from the City, - L. Submit, in a timely manner, operational reports, with necessary documentation to support and verify data provided; - M. Once contractor management becomes aware of incidents in which the Contractor's or Subcontractor's personnel fail to comply with contractual requirements, Contactor will notify the City, within two (2) business days. - N. Ensure under this agreement, that all Subcontractors meet all performance and contractual requirements.
+- G. Maintain neat, clean, and professional appearance of all personnel, facilities, and equipment; - H. Maintain a good reputation through ensuring courteous and professional conduct of office and field personnel; - Maintain good working relationship with law enforcement agencies, first-responder agencies, hospitals, healthcare providers and other system participants.
+This shall include working under the Incident Command System (ICS) and using the National Incident Management System (NIMS) during all emergency incidents; - J. Establish and maintain a soft supplies exchange program with first-responder agencies, including Great Falls Fire Rescue.
+The Contractor will re-supply portable Oxygen to Great Falls Fire Rescue that was used during EMS incidents. - K. Respond to and comply with ongoing reporting requirements in Exhibit A of this Agreement; - L. Submit, in a timely manner, operational reports, with necessary documentation to support and verify data provided; - M. Once contractor management becomes aware of incidents in which the Contractor's or Subcontractor's personnel fail to comply with contractual requirements, Contactor will notify the City, within two (2) business days. - N. Ensure under this agreement, that all Subcontractors meet all performance and contractual requirements.